aoloe/scribus-manual-for-designers/Notes.md

 getting in touch with the community and getting the software changed to match your needs is also a potential advantage...

+jLuc: "talk with developpers about your dreams and help them create better tools"

 # Usecases

 the main one  i could think of is: if an association asks you to help out with a newsletter, do it with scribus so you can get them to do the further work of layouting...